 Google Instant’s ‘blue arrow’ could see clicks stolen from natural results

-This morning, leading search specialist and technology firm, Greenlight, observed that Google has introduced keyboard navigation into its Google Instant search results.
+This morning, Greenlight observed that Google has introduced keyboard navigation into its Google Instant search results.
 The first result in the search engine results pages (SERPs) now has a blue arrow next to it.
 The user can move up and down the listings with the arrow keys on their keyboard and press enter to get to the result they want.
-Owen Browne, pay per click (PPC) analyst with Greenlight, points out that were this to remain permanent, it could actually prove to be yet another Google feature that would be a hindrance to search marketers.
+Were this to remain permanent, it could actually prove to be yet another Google feature that would be a hindrance to search marketers.
 In the case of paid search, it almost endorses the first result, potentially stealing clicks away from natural results.
-Read more here.
-Read more here.

 As Matthew Whiteway, client services director, highlights in his post about the Impact of Google Instant on PPC, new Google features often raise more questions than answers for search marketers.

 Google will likely argue the blue arrow navigation makes search faster and easier; using your keyboard to help you explore instant search results, without the need for a mouse or a touchpad.
 The ability to scroll down using your arrow keys could mean you check a wider range of listings.

 However it's hard to ignore that this feature draws further attention to the first search result on the page.
 Users will not necessarily know that the blue arrow can be moved, and the arrow almost endorses the first result; one of the best calls to action an advertiser could wish for.

 When a search query is highly competitive, the first result will more than likely be a paid search ad, increasing the chance that someone will click on the paid listings.
 Could this start a bidding war for the top positions in the paid results?